dagraham/plm-dgraham/README.md

 	- If the current working directory contains a file 'roster.yaml' and a directory 'projects', then it will be used as the *home directory*.
 	- Otherwise if the environmental variable 'plmHOME' is set and points to a directory, then that directory will be used as the *home directory*.
-	- Otherwise `~/plm` will be used as the *home directory* and, with your confirmation, created if it does not already exist.
+	- Otherwise `~/plm` will be used as the *home directory* and, with your permission, created if it does not already exist.

 	A sub-directory called `projects` and a file called `roster.yaml` will be created in the *home directory* if they do not already exist